openlgtv/epk2extract/README.md

 ```shell
     ./build.sh
 ```

+The build script automatically copies required shared libraries to the ./build_cygwin/ folder, so you can use epk2extract standalone/portable without a full cygwin installation.

 =====================

 To enable compiler optimization, you can compile epk2extract with this command
 ```shell
 CMAKE_FLAGS=-DCMAKE_BUILD_TYPE=Test ./build.sh
 ```

-After compilation epk2extract and Cygwin *.dll libs can be found in ./build_cygwin (or ./build_linux or ./build_osx) For cygwin, the build script automatically copies shared libraries to the ./build_cygwin/ folder, so you can use epk2extract standalone/portable without a full cygwin installation.

 ### To use: